| WVEC Legislative UpdateMarch 16, 2001 E-Day! March 21stPlease plan on attending the WVEC's annual E-Day! Festivities, Wednesday,

 Consider the Legislative Branch on board with plans to further load the air,

+water, and soil with toxic heavy metals.
 So what's up in the Judicial Branch?
 The hyper-conservative US 4th District

 Court of Appeals looms likely to reverse or weaken Judge Haden's decision that